-Fundraising Activities during School by ASB or Various Student Groups

-When a fundraising event involves food that will be consumed on campus, the food must meet the nutrition standards.
+Fundraising Activities during School by ASB or Various Student Groups When a fundraising event involves food that will be consumed on campus, the food must meet the nutrition standards.
 The nutrition standards do not have to be met:

-A. When the food being sold is not intended for consumption on the school site.
+- A. When a fund-raiser has food as minimal and secondary part of the event; or - B. When the food being sold is not intended for consumption on the school site.